Cal Fire/Paradise Fire Department Stresses Preparedness

 Welcome to Paradise Fire & Rescue.

 We are an “All-Risk” department, meaning that we respond to all emergencies: fires, emergency medical services, hazardous materials, rescues and public assists.
 Our mission to protect the community is a cooperative agreement with CAL FIRE.
-With a headquarters in Oroville, Fire Chief George Morris directs over 400 firefighters at all ranks and experience.
-The Town is located geographically within the Butte Unit’s Northern Division under the direction of Division Chief Rob Cone.
+With a headquarters in Oroville, Interim Fire Chief Greg McFadden directs over 400 firefighters at all ranks and experience.
+The Town is located geographically within the Butte Unit’s Northern Division under the direction of Division David Hawks.
 Battalion Chief Curtis Lawrie supervises the day to day operations of the Paradise Battalion and retains his office at Station 81.
 By contracting with CAL FIRE the Town of Paradise is able to staff two fire stations with three-person engine companies, and one station with a two-person engine company.
 This allows for a rapid response to all coverage areas and facilitates being able to retain the town-wide Insurance Service Office rating of three.

 In addition, to the Town’s resources, CAL FIRE maintains their own stations in Paradise and the neighboring community of Magalia.
 These resources are available to assist with the Town’s fire protection efforts as necessary.